jlucrob/flashcards-app-treehouse/README.md

 Using Express, Mongoose, Pug and DB on MongoDB Atlas.

+To run the app locally:

+- Download all files

+- Use "npm install" to install dependencies

+- Use "node app.js" to start the app on http://localhost:3000/

 Notes:

 Most of the code was done during the course "Express Basics" course on Treehouse.